sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 3. [`dependencies` option](https://ansible.readthedocs.io/projects/builder/en/stable/definition/#dependencies)

     I only *briefly* explain these so-called "in-line dependencies".
-We'll later use seperate files for each of the requirement types - you understand why later on.
+We'll later use separate files for each of the requirement types - you understand why later on.

     Alright, so `dependencies` can have multiple attributes, but we *only* specified the `galaxy` attribute, which itself can either have a `roles` attribute or a `collections` attribute.
 The latter of which we used.
 In there we specify the roles and collections we want to be included in the EE.

-    Again, I leave the Python package and system package dependencies out, as well as complexer definitions of collections and roles (with version and source) as we'll later have it in seperate files.
+    Again, I leave the Python package and system package dependencies out, as well as more complex definitions of collections and roles (with version and source) as we'll later have it in separate files.

 4. [`options` option](https://ansible.readthedocs.io/projects/builder/en/stable/definition/#options)